AondonaMoses/NIftI-SimViz/Readme.md

 ##  NifTI Simulation Visualization (NIftI-SimViz)
-A Python tool for simulating `missing slides, wrong sequence, and mixed axis` issues in 3D NIfTI brain imaging data, either `single, independently or chained`, visualizing results as GIFs, and documenting simulation details in JSON.
+A Python tool for simulating `missing slices, wrong sequence, and mixed axis` issues in 3D NIfTI brain imaging data, either `single, independently or chained`, visualizing results as GIFs, and documenting simulation details in JSON.
 Supports batch processing of multiple files or single-file processing with customizable simulation types.

 ###  Setup
 ```bash